LarianeMohceneMouad/NameServer-FileServer/README.md

 5 Start clients

-#### Note: the clients use an UI (tree) to navigate it's local repository of logic distant files and choose one
+#### Note: the clients use an UI (tree) to navigate its local repository of logic distant files and choose one